ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 teaching: 30
 exercises: 0
 questions:
-    - "How do I report to the OTN Database?"
-    - "Why should I report my data?"
-    - "How do I receive my detection matches?"
+    - "What is the Data Portal?"
+    - "What features will be most useful to me?"
 keypoints:
-    - "Metadata templates are used to report records"
-    - "OTN matches data and metadata across numerous geographic areas"
-    - "Detection extracts are returned to researchers after data pushes"
+    - "The Data Portal has many useful features"
 ---
-## Reporting Data to an OTN Node

-As researchers who are part of the OTN Network, you are encouraged to register your projects and report your data and metadata in a timely manner to your Data Manager.
-This will benefit all researchers in the region through the database's detection-matching system.

-**This presentation** [ONC and OTN: a Collaboration](../files/ONC_workshop_2022_04.pptx) will cover some of the following topics.

-You are encouraged to read the [OTN FAQs Page](https://members.oceantrack.org/faq) for more information.

-### How to register with the OTN Database

-In order to register a project with OTN, we require 3 metadata types:
-1. project metadata
-2. instrument deployment metadata
-3. tagging metadata

-See the templates [here](https://members.oceantrack.org/data/data-collection).
-OTNDC@DAL.CA is the best contact for assistance

-### What is the benefit of registering with the OTN Database?

-OTN and affiliated networks provide automated cross-referencing of your detection data with other tags in the system to help resolve "mystery detections" and provide detection data to taggers in other regions.
-OTN's Data Manager will also extensively quality control your submitted metadata for errors to ensure the most accurate records possible are stored in the database.
-OTN's database and Data Portal website are excellent places to archive your datasets for future use and sharing with collaborators.
-We offer pathways to publish your datasets with [OBIS](https://obis.org/), and via open data portals like ERDDAP, GeoServer etc. The data-product format returned by OTN is directly ingestible by analysis packages such as [glatos](https://github.com/ocean-tracking-network/glatos) and [resonATe](https://gitlab.oceantrack.org/otndc/resonate) for ease of analysis.
-OTN offers support for the use of these packages and tools.

-### What is the Data Portal?
+# What is the Data Portal?

 OTN's `Data Portal` [website](https://members.oceantrack.org) is similar to DropBox or another file repository service.
+This is built using the open-source `Plone` software.
 While there are helpful links and tools to explore, this site is mainly used to hold private repository folders for each project.
-In your project folder, you can add files which can be viewed ONLY by anyone who has been given access.
-These folders are also where the Data Manager will upload your Detection Extracts when they are ready.
+In a project folder, you can add files which can be viewed ONLY by anyone who has been given access.
+These folders are also where the Data Manager will upload Detection Extracts when they are ready.

 OTN's `database` is built on PostgreSQL/PostGIS and is hosted on OTN hardware at Dalhousie University.
 Many partner Nodes are hosted at other locations.
-Users do not have direct write access to the database: the files posted in your Data Portal folder will be downloaded, quality controlled and loaded into the database by a Data Manager.
+Users do not have direct write access to the database: the files posted in a Data Portal folder will be downloaded, quality controlled and loaded into the database by a Data Manager.

-## Receiving Detection Matches

-As researchers who have already submitted data and metadata to the OTN Database, you will receive detection-matches for the tags detected on your array and the tags you have release.
-These are in standard formats call "Detection Extracts" and are provided to you several times a year during a "data push".
+# Useful tools for Field Techs

+OTN's Data Portal website is used extensively by OTNHQ staff members for many purposes.
+A few of these are highlighted below!

+## Project Pages

+Each project which has registered with OTN or a partner Node will have a public project summary page.
+These are searchable from the `Home page` using the interactive map tool, or the map search option.
+An example project page for project NCAT is here [https://members.oceantrack.org/OTN/project?ccode=NCAT](https://members.oceantrack.org/OTN/project?ccode=NCAT).

+This page contains the following sections:

+1. TItle, citation, Node membership information and collaboration type (Tracker, Deployment or Data)
+2. An interactive map showing non-clickable tagging sites and clickable station-history information
+3. A list of the species studied by the project
+4. Contact information for Principal Investigators and Points of Contact
+5. Related URLs including:
+		* **for logged in users** - a link to the project's private repository
+		* **for logged in users** - a link to the `Detection Extracts` subfolder in the project's repository
+		* a `stations` KML file containing the GPS locations of all stations
+		* a `deployments` CSV containing a summary of each deployment
+6. A summary of all the projects who have been detected by the project and where those project's tags have been detected

+## Project repository

+A project's repository folder is only accessible to logged in Plone users who have been given specific permission to view the folder.
+OTN field staff should have access to all folders.

+This is where researchers, and OTN staff, can share files with each other in a secure manner, ensuring they are archived properly.
+Below, a few relevant features are highlighted.

+### Data and Metadata

+This is a standard subfolder available in all project repository folders.
+This is the location for all tagging and deployment metadata, offloaded data files, and other useful documents.
+For OTN projects, often this folder is organized into `missions` and/or `years` for better coordination.

+Files and folders can be added using the `Add new...` option on the left-hand menu.

+#### Batch Uploading

+If you are uploading multiple files at once, into the same folder, you can use the `Batch Upload` function to save time.

+1. Choose the `Contents` option on the left-hand menu
+2. Choose the `Upload` option
+3. You can browse for files or drag-and-drop them into the Upload window, until all relevant files are selected.
+4. Click the `Upload` button and wait for the upload to complete before navigating away.
+5. When you are finished, return to your standard folder display by choosing `View` from the left-hand menu.

+**please do not Batch Upload single VRL files - these should be zipped together**

+#### Editing/Renaming

+You can edit a file or folder after you've created it, using the `Edit` option on the left-hand menu.

+Editing a folder:
+- ensure you are inside the folder when you press `Edit`
+- you will be able to change the description, title, etc.

+Editing a file:
+- ensure you have the file open when you press `Edit`
+- you will be able to choose `replace with new file`, or you may edit the title, description etc.

+Plone has a version-control history, so it is possible to revert back to a previous version of a file if you edited it by mistake.

+OTNDC staff receive an email each time you edit (or post) a file.

+#### Finding a current file

+Within the `Data and Metadata` subfolder, it can often be difficult to find the current year/mission folder.
+This is because the default sorting is based on the date the file/folder was created, from oldest to newest.
+We have manually re-sorted for many projects, so that the newest folder is at the top for easier access, but this is not the default.

+Please ensure you scroll to check all available mission/year folders before you determine which is the newest.

+Inside the newest folder, there may be multiple files.
+If the titles/descriptions do not make it clear which one is newest you can always review the `last modified` date to determine this.

+When in doubt: please ask OTNDC Staff to help you find the newest file or export a clean file from the database for you.
+This will make everyone's lives easier!

-### What are Detection Extract data products?
+### Detection Extracts

-OTN and all of its partner Nodes create Detection Extracts on a semi-regular basis (approximately every 4 months) following a cross-Node coordinated detection matching event known as a Data Push.
+OTN and its partner Nodes create Detection Extracts on a semi-regular basis (approximately every 4 months) following a cross-Node coordinated detection matching event known as a Data Push.
 These Detection Extract files contain only the detections for the year corresponding to the suffix on the file name.
 See the detailed [detection extract documentation](https://members.oceantrack.org/data/otn-detection-extract-documentation-matched-to-animals) for more information.

+If you are ever interested in learning more about what a project has detected, you are welcome to check out the content in the Detection Extracts.
+Reminder that you **can not** share this information without reviewing the [OTN Data Policy](https://members.oceantrack.org/data/policies) or contacting OTNDC Staff for guidance.

+### Equipment

+This subfolder is the location where Shipping Lists can be posted and reviewed, if relevant.
+The shipping/inventory tracking workflow has moved to the [SnipeIT inventory system](https://ops.oceantrack.org/snipeit/).

+### Background

+This subfolder is the location where OTN Project Management staff will upload loan agreements, project plans and legal paperwork.
+This folder is only visible to OTN staff members by default.

+## FAQ page

+OTNDC has created a [Frequently Asked Questions](https://members.oceantrack.org/faq) page on the Data Portal.
+This will contain useful information about OTN's policies, Nodes, metadata, and data products.
+It is recommended you refer to this often and familiarize yourself with the answers to some of these questions, in case you are asked by partners.

+If there are topics you think should be added, please reach out to OTNDC - this page can be updated at any time to remain valuable to users.

+## Statistics Page

+OTNDC has created a [Statistics](https://members.oceantrack.org/statistics) page on the Data Portal.
+These statistics are updated every 4 months during a Data Push, and can be used for presentations, exploration and general interest.
+Summaries include:

+- an interactive barplot showing the number of tagged individuals, per species, coloured by IUCN status
+- a pie chart showing the total number of detections in the OTN database, by type
+- an interactive chart showing the number of receivers "active" each month, coloured by year
+- an interactive map showing the "currently active" receivers we know are still in the water at the time of publishing.
+Only Node's whose data policies allow the publishing of station locations are included (not FACT, ACT or MigraMar)

 {% include links.md %}